Course

 No single evaluation will be worth more than 20%.

-3. Speech delivery: extend greetings, express likes, dislikes, preferences and desires, ask questions and give replies
+3. Construct simple speech: extend greetings, express likes, dislikes, preferences and desires, ask questions and give replies;

-4. Written expression: simple sentences and short dialogues
+4. Construct simple written expression: write simple sentences and short dialogues;

 Requisites